samarth8765/Notes/Docker.md

 ```
     - docker pull [name of the file]
 ```
-- To download and run container( run a container or download and run a container )
+- To download and run container( run a container from a local image or download and run a container )
 ```
-    - docker run -it --name [name_of_the_container ]  [name of the file]  /bin/bash
+    - docker run -it --name [name_of_the_container] [name of the file]  /bin/bash
      i -> interactive mode
      t -> terminal
 ```